kumagai-group/pydefect/docs_rst/tutorial.rst

     pydefect mp -e Mg O

 Particular molecules, namely O :sub:`2`, H :sub:`2`, N :sub:`2`, NH :sub:`3`, and NO :sub:`2`
-are not retrieved from MP but created by `pydefect` itself since these molecules have been calculated as solids in MP, which could be inadequate for competing phases for defect calculations.
+are not retrieved from MP but created by :code:`pydefect` itself since these molecules have been calculated as solids in MP, which could be inadequate for competing phases for defect calculations.

-The bulk structure, namely MgO in this example, has already been calculated, so we do not have to iterate the same calculations, but make a symbolic link by `ln -s ../unitcell/structure_opt MgO` after removing `Mg1O1_mp-126/`.
+The bulk structure, namely MgO in this example, has already been calculated, so we do not have to iterate the same calculations, but make a symbolic link by :code:`ln -s ../unitcell/structure_opt MgO` after removing :code:`Mg1O1_mp-126/`.
 At this point, you can find these directories under 2020/11/23),

 ::